compsigh/deploy/DEPLOY24.md

 - Something physical?
 - Trophies in the shape of the event logo would be dope.

+First place:

+- Automatic approval for $500 microgrant from the E&I IDEA Initiative
+- Discord Nitro
+- A semester's worth ChatGPT Plus subscription
+- Trophies

+Second place:

+- Automatic approval for $500 microgrant from the E&I IDEA Initiative
+- Discord Nitro

+Third place:

+- Automatic approval for $500 microgrant from the E&I IDEA Initiative

 ### Trophy

 The working idea for the first place trophy — one given to each member of the first place team — is a diamond prism to match the logo: